open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 * Use a domain-specific attribute
 * Set `error.type` to capture all errors, regardless of whether they are defined within the domain-specific set or not.

-**[4]:** Instrumentations SHOULD NOT set `messaging.batch.message_count` on spans that operate with a single message.
+**[3]:** Instrumentations SHOULD NOT set `messaging.batch.message_count` on spans that operate with a single message.
 When a messaging client library supports both batch and single-message API for the same operation, instrumentations SHOULD use `messaging.batch.message_count` for batching APIs and SHOULD NOT use it for single-message APIs.

-**[5]:** If the span describes an operation on a batch of messages.
+**[4]:** If the span describes an operation on a batch of messages.

-**[6]:** If value is `true`.
+**[5]:** If value is `true`.
 When missing, the value is assumed to be `false`.

-**[7]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
+**[6]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
 If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.

-**[8]:** If span describes operation on a single message or if the value applies to all messages in the batch.
+**[7]:** If span describes operation on a single message or if the value applies to all messages in the batch.

-**[9]:** Destination names could be constructed from templates.
+**[8]:** Destination names could be constructed from templates.
 An example would be a destination name involving a user name or product id.
 Although the destination name in this case is of high cardinality, the underlying template is of low cardinality and can be effectively used for grouping and aggregation.

-**[10]:** If available.
+**[9]:** If available.
 Instrumentations MUST NOT use `messaging.destination.name` as template unless low-cardinality of destination name is guaranteed.

-**[11]:** If value is `true`.
+**[10]:** If value is `true`.
 When missing, the value is assumed to be `false`.

-**[12]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
+**[11]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

-**[13]:** This can refer to both the compressed or uncompressed body size.
+**[12]:** This can refer to both the compressed or uncompressed body size.
 If both sizes are known, the uncompressed body size should be used.

-**[14]:** This can refer to both the compressed or uncompressed size.
+**[13]:** This can refer to both the compressed or uncompressed size.
 If both sizes are known, the uncompressed size should be used.

-**[15]:** If the operation is not sufficiently described by `messaging.operation.type`.

-**[16]:** Semantic conventions for individual messaging systems SHOULD document whether `network.peer.*` attributes are applicable.
+**[14]:** Semantic conventions for individual messaging systems SHOULD document whether `network.peer.*` attributes are applicable.
 Network peer address and port are important when the application interacts with individual intermediary nodes directly, If a messaging operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[17]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[15]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.